alexharri/website/posts/sharing-work-internally.md

 Admittedly, these take a bit more effort to make because of the masking required for the diagonal split <EmDash /> I felt that it made the image more "action-y".

+## Other mediums

+These release comics are tailored to a distributed working culture.
+With Arkio's employees spanning central Europe and the west coast of the US, using async modes of communication becomes a necessity.

+However, the ideas at work translate to other forms of communication <EmDash /> like my favorite <EmDash /> live demos!

+For example, I often find that presenters spend far to little time (if any) explaining the prior state, or explaining the context of what they're presenting.
+When presenters go straight to showing off exactly how the thing they built works, it can leave the audience lost as to what they're being presented with.

+Side note: as an audience member, even if you have the full context, it can be helpful to ask prodding questions like "Under what circumstances would this be used?".
+Getting the presenter to provide context is useful for everyone involved and makes any post-demo discussions much more productive.